Howard Lincoln

-Howard Charles Lincoln (born February 14, 1940) is an American lawyer and businessman, known primarily for being the former chairman of Nintendo of America and the former chairman and chief executive officer of the Seattle Mariners baseball team, representing absentee majority owner Hiroshi Yamauchi until Yamauchi died on September 19, 2013.
+Howard Charles Lincoln (born February 14, 1940) is an American lawyer and businessman, known primarily for being the former chairman of Nintendo of America and the former chairman and chief executive officer (CEO) of the Seattle Mariners baseball team, representing absentee majority owner Hiroshi Yamauchi until Yamauchi died on September 19, 2013.

 Early life

 Born in Oakland, California, Lincoln was an active Boy Scout.
 As a thirteen-year-old boy, he posed for the famous Norman Rockwell painting The Scoutmaster, which was published in a calendar in 1956.
 In the painting, young Lincoln is on the immediate right of the campfire.
 Lincoln eventually attained the rank of Eagle Scout and received a Distinguished Eagle Scout Award.

 Lincoln matriculated in 1957 at the University of California, Berkeley, where he earned his BA in political science in 1962 and his Juris Doctor degree from University of California, Berkeley School of Law in 1965.
 From 1966 to 1970, he served as a lieutenant within the United States Navy Judge Advocate General's Corps.
 He then worked in private practice as an attorney in Seattle, Washington.